-DO

-- Keep tea towels and clothes away from the cooker and hob. - Keep matches, lighters and candles out of reach of children - Unplug appliances when you're not using them, they are fully charged, or when you go to bed. - Be careful with candles and tea lights - don't put them near material that can catch fire or where they can be knocked over - Always put cigarettes out properly in an ashtray and never smoke in bed
+Keep tea towels and clothes away from the cooker and hob.

+Keep matches, lighters and candles out of reach of children.

+Unplug appliances when you're not using them, they are fully charged, or when you go to bed.

-DONT
+Always use candle holders and keep candles out of draughts and away from curtains and other materials that can catch fire.

+Always put cigarettes out properly in an ashtray.

+Never:
-- ★ Leave cooking unattended

-- Overload plug sockets or extension leads

-- Leave appliances on when sleeping or when you go out - this includes washing machines, dryers and dishwashers

-- ✗ Leave candles unattended

-- Leave e-bikes or scooters in your hall and never charge them overnight or when you are out
+- Leave cooking unattended. - X Smoke in bed. - X Overload plug sockets or extension leads. - Leave appliances on when sleeping or when you go out this includes washing machines, dryers and dishwashers. - X Leave candles unattended. - Leave e-bikes or scooters in your hall and never charge them overnight or when you are out.